 The operation also opens for breakfast offering everything from Croissants to Full English (or Veggie) Breakfast and Eggs Benedict with Smoked Salmon.

-When booking make sure you secure a riverside table - at main meal-times - but lighter dishes are offered all day.
+When booking make sure you secure a riverside table.

 - Seats: 120

 - Wine: an interesting wine list kicks off at around the £20 mark

 - Directions: In the old centre of the city, near Bristol Bridge - See the map on this

 - Closed: Sat L; all Sun; 24th-26th Dec; Jan 1st